 Psalm 127:1 NLT

 By 1920, the Irving population was 357.
 The church membership was 257.
 Many believed that part of the church growth was because of the church bell.
 Just after World War 1, Mrs Noah challenged the Sunday School class she was leading to raise funds for a bell to place in the church bell tower.
 In a few short months the money was raised and the church bell was commissioned.
 Once installed, it was rung every Sunday morning and could be heard throughout the town of Irving.
 Children took turns pulling the bell rope to signal 15 minutes before Sunday School, ringing again to announce the start of Sunday School.
 After Sunday School, the bell was rung still again calling all to worship.
 This is the bell located today on the bell stand on the colonnade leading into the Sanctuary.
 Children still flock to the bell for a chance to pull the rope announcing worship.
-This same bell has been ringing for over 90 years.
+This same bell has been ringing for almost 100 years.

-With the new Sanctuary, the Brown building and the white building, the church was able to serve its membership with room for growth.
+With the new Sanctuary, the brown building and the white building, the church was able to serve its membership with room for growth.
 The war years were difficult times for all.
 Many members served in the armed forces as was the case everywhere.
 Some did not return.
 We are blessed to have some of those who did return as well as those who served at home still with us today.

 ‘Praise Him with sounding cymbals; praise Him with loud clashing cymbals!
 Let everything that breathes praise the Lord!
 Praise the Lord!’